A unified theory for continuous in time evolving finite element space approximations to partial differential equations in evolving domains: Abstract formulation

 \end{description}

 \begin{remark} We allow for the case that $a$ is non-symmetric.
-This is consistent with the choice of \citet{AlpEllSti15a-pp} but in contrast to much of the finite element literature (e.g.\ \citet{EllVen15} use different bilinear forms for diffusion and advection terms in a parabolic operator). \end{remark}
+This is similar to the choice of \citet{AlpEllSti15a-pp} but in contrast to much of the finite element literature (e.g.\ \citet{EllVen15} use different bilinear forms for diffusion and advection terms in a parabolic operator). \end{remark}